drupalwxt/site-wxt/docker/README.md

 ##### Alpine

-[Alpine][alpine] is the base layer that was chosen for its small size, resource isolation, and memory efficiency.
+[Alpine][alpine] is the base layer that all of our images leverage.
+Chosen for its small size, resource isolation, and memory efficiency.
 Additionally [Alpine][alpine] provides a great packager to help with docker layering namely [apk][apk].

 #### Registrator